roberthawdon/dfshow/docs/source/show.rst

   or ``never``.

 ``-d``, ``--directory``
-  Displays only directories, not files.
+  Lists the current directory only, not its contents.

 ``-f``
   Does not sort the output, this is equivilent to running ``show``